10 fixes for the supermarket industry

 You can read our full submission here.

-Keep up with how we're getting on with shining the spotlight on supermarket prices.
+Keep up with how we're getting on shining the spotlight on the supermarket sector.
 We'll also keep you up-to-date with our latest news, investigations and invitations to take part in surveys.

 Thanks, you're now signed up.
 It's great to have you!